dglaser2/bookstore-api/README.md

 ## Overview

 The Online Book Store API is a RESTful service for managing an online bookstore.
 It provides endpoints for managing users, books, orders, and reviews.
 The API is built using Spring Boot and follows a layered architecture with controllers, services, and repositories.
-It was initialized with [start.spring.io](start.spring.io).
+It was initialized using [Spring initializer](https://start.spring.io/).

 ## Features